FestPackd tips

 Stages at Coachella regularly hit 100+ decibels.
 That's louder than a chainsaw.
 High-fidelity earplugs (Loop, Eargasm, etc.) reduce volume without killing sound quality.
 Your ears will thank you Monday morning when you can still hear your alarm.
 This isn't optional.
 It's hearing preservation.

-Eat real food before you go in.
+Eat before you go in

 A basic meal inside runs $15-20.
 Lemonades start at $20.
 A couple drinks will set you back another $40.
 Have a proper meal before you enter.
 The food inside is genuinely excellent (Coachella has some of the best festival food anywhere), but budget accordingly.